-First, make a long list of all of the areas of commitment and activity you have in your life, work as well as personal responsibilities.
+First, make a long list of all of the areas of commitment and activity you have in your life, work, and personal responsibilities.
 Your list should include all the things you have to complete and all the things you do for fun.
-It’s important here to note that our daily errands and basic needs must also be accounted for: housework, meals, commuting time, etc. all take up a portion of our day.
+It’s important here to note that our daily errands and basic needs must also be accounted for: housework, meals, commuting time, etc., all take up a portion of our day.

-Step #2: Add up the percentages, trim your list, repeat
+Step #2: Add up the percentages, trim your list, and repeat